Recovering from ACL reconstruction is complex. Research tells us approximately 1 in 5 people will suffer a second ACL tear.

 Our physical therapy facility and clinic in Essex County is designed specifically for athletes, offering the proper equipment and turf space athletes need in their recovery.
 Find out more information below.

 Hour-long one-on-one appointments working directly with me the entire session.

 We have suffered two ACL tears and understand the physical, emotional and psychological side of recovery.
 The emotional and psychological side is often under emphasized, and my own experience allows me to better relate to my ACL patients during this challenging time.

-Our priority is to get every ACL patient back in the game at 100% with our ACL rehabilitation programs in Essex County.
+Our priority is to get every patient back in the game at 100% with our ACL rehabilitation programs in Essex County.

 We guarantee this will be the highest level of ACL rehabilitation you experience.

 Well-Equipped Rehab Facility in Essex County for ACL Rehabilitation

 Most physical therapy clinics provide post-operative care that is limited due to small treatment space and inadequate equipment.
 My rehabilitation facility has the open space and proper equipment for recovering athletes.
 This allows me to challenge my athletes, appropriately strengthen them, and gradually reintroduce sport-specific task such as, cutting, jumping and landing.
 Regaining confidence is a huge component of recovery and having the proper space to safely perform sport specific movements is pivotal.

 The risk of suffering a second ACL injury following ACL reconstruction is alarmingly high.
 Studies show that the rate of encountering a second ACL injury can range from 14.1 – 29.5%.(1) (2) (3)